matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 - Access to APIs controlled by the roles, not by scopes:
     - Assign 1 or more roles to those service accounts.
-    - Scopes are only used by default service accounts.
+    - Scopes only used by default service accounts.

 **Scopes control what VMs can do**